-In general, our research lab is interested in the psychology of social justice, meaning making, benefit finding, and stereotyping and prejudice.
+In general, our research lab is interested in the psychology of intergroup relations, social justice, meaning making, benefit finding, and stereotyping and prejudice.
 Below are descriptions of selected current research projects.

 MAKING MEANING OF HISTORICAL VICTIMIZATION

 Different possible meanings can be derived from a given group or personal victimization event—specifically, either the rights or the obligations of victims can be seen as the primary lesson.
 We explore the possibility that thinking about the harm victims experienced in the past at the hand of another results in such victims being seen as obligated to be subsequently more moral toward others (Warner & Branscombe, 2012).
 Our research examines the meaning that non-Jewish Americans derive from the Holocaust for Jews today.
 One lesson that might be taken from such an event is that the victimized group must never be like the perpetrator and instead are morally obligated to help other victims.
-We have found that when non-Jewish participants think about the lesson of the Holocaust for Jews versus Germans, they view Israelis as more obligated to not do harm and to help others.
-We have started a new project to examine these processes in hypothetical groups as well.
+We have found that when non-Jewish participants think about the lesson of the Holocaust for Jews versus Germans, they view Israelis as more obligated to not do harm and to help others (Branscombe, Warner, Klar, & Fernandez, 2015).
+Under certain conditions, victimized group members themselves may feel as though their group has obligations to help and not do harm (Warner, Wohl, & Branscombe, 2014).

 BENEFIT FINDING IN VICTIMIZATION